-“This project presented an opportunity for the LightSquad, to create a work that anchors the contemplative visual arts journey, Remember, Breathe, Dream at the Latino Cultural Center.
+The Remember.
+Breathe.
+Dream.: A Contemplative Visual Arts Journey project presented an opportunity for the ATEC LightSquad, to create a work that anchors the contemplative visual arts journey.
 In this work, we created a visual response to Ruben Habito’s “What Faith Looks Like”.
-In this conversation, Ruben uses words and images to create a meditation for a time of pandemic focused on Uncertainty, Isolation, Pain, and Suffering.
+In this conversation, Ruben uses words and images to create a meditation for a time of pandemic focused on uncertainty, isolation, pain, and suffering.
 Using visual projections, we incorporate, amplify, and expand the critical messages conveyed in a salutation of imagery.
-Together the composition creates an Agape Meditation to addresses the honest truths of this time while expressing hope and achieving inner peace.
+Together, the composition creates an AGAPE Meditation to address the honest truths of current times while expressing hope and achieving inner peace.

-The LightSquad is a collaborative group of students, faculty, staff, and alumni from the University of Texas at Dallas School of Art, Technology, and Emerging Communications (ATEC).
-Led by Professor Andrew F. Scott, the group centers ATEC’s core value of “Intentional Future Making” on this project.
-This collaborative project organized during the pandemic through weekly meetings and studio sessions held over MS Teams, Zoom, and Discord.
-DropBox and Box were used to share and store files with members all across the state of Texas.
-During this time of the pandemic, we are determined to show that art and technology, combined with traditional studio practices, is a tool of social and cultural transformation.” ~Andrew F. Scott
+About the ATEC LightSquad – The LightSquad is a collaborative group of ATEC students, faculty, staff, and alumni.
+Led by Professor Andrew F. Scott, the group centers the School’s core value of “Intentional Future Making” on this project.
+This collaborative was organized during the pandemic through weekly meetings and studio sessions held over MS Teams, Zoom, and Discord.
+DropBox and Box were used to share and store files with members across the state of Texas.
+In spite of the pandemic, we are determined to show that art and technology, combined with traditional studio practices, are tools of social and cultural transformation. – Andrew F. Scott, Associate Professor, ATEC